afronski/effective-mlops-with-kubeflow-on-aws/README.md

 3. Show *Hidden Files* in the sidebar inside *AWS Cloud 9 IDE* (click the *gear icon* on the sidebar).

 ### Kubeflow deployment

+If you are not using *AWS Cloud 9* from 4th step, please make sure you've cloned [awslabs/kubeflow-manifests](https://github.com/awslabs/kubeflow-manifests) locally as it is requested [here](https://awslabs.github.io/kubeflow-manifests/docs/deployment/prerequisites/#clone-the-repository).

+Now, we can proceed with the deployment steps:

 ```bash
 ```